garbagetown/guideline/source_en/ImplementationAtEachLayer/DomainLayer.rst

       - Description

     * - | (1)
-      - | ToDoRepository interface is created by specifying Todo entity in the generic type parameter "T" and
+      - | TodoRepository interface is created by specifying Todo entity in the generic type parameter "T" and
         | String class in the generic type parameter "ID".
     * - | (2)
       - | Methods not provided by \ ``SimpleCrudRepository``\ interface are added in this interface.